LeifBloomquist/LaunchpadXPurePerformance/README.md

 The **Capture MIDI** button will change color based on the playback state:
 * Pulsing Orange: Not in Performance Mode
 * Solid Orange: In Performance Mode, but not playing
-* Flashing Yellow/Green/Green/Green: Performance Mode Active (Mimics FL Studio Fire colors)
+* Flashing Yellow/Green/Green/Green: Performance Mode Active (Mimics Akai FL Studio Fire Playback colors in time with the beat)

 ## Themes
 TBD